BaisycCoin/BaisycCoin/README.md

-Baisyc-Coin Core Integration Repository
+BaisycCoin Core Integration Repository
 ======================================

-We recommend using [the shell script](https://github.com/baisyc-Coin/bysc-Install) to install the Baisyc-Coin Masternode on a Linux server running Ubuntu 16.04 or 18.04.
+We recommend using [the shell script](https://github.com/baisyc-Coin/bysc-Install) to install the BaisycCoin Masternode on a Linux server running Ubuntu 16.04 or 18.04.

 **_Distributed under the MIT software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php._